mohit4bug/kver-js/README.md

 })
 ```

+### Upcoming Adapters

+We are actively working on adding support for more document types and service providers.
+Stay tuned for updates!

 ## Error Handling

 The library throws typed exceptions that you can catch and handle:

 - `ServiceUnavailableException`: Thrown when the KYC service is unavailable
-- Additional error types may be thrown based on the specific adapter being used
+- Additional error types may be thrown based on the specific adapter and document type being used

+## Roadmap

+- Support for PAN card verification
+- Support for Driving License verification
+- Additional KYC service provider integrations
+- Enhanced validation and error handling for different document types

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Whether it's adding support for new document types, implementing new service provider adapters, or improving existing functionality, please feel free to submit a Pull Request.

 ## License